12 Signs You’re in a Toxic Relationship

 Many people have found themselves in what, in hindsight, was a toxic relationship, but it can be hard to recognize it when you’re in it, says Nina Vasan, MD, clinical assistant professor of Psychiatry at Stanford School of Medicine, director of the Stanford Lab for Mental Health Innovation, and chief medical officer of Real, an online mental healthcare platform.
 (And it’s not just romantic relationships, you can also have toxic friendships.)
 We want to believe that those who love us won’t intentionally hurt us; love gives us the rosiest of rose-colored glasses, she says.

 “Often it isn’t obvious when things turn toxic, particularly if you don’t have a lot of experience in relationships, and the instinct is to minimize the issues,” she says.
 “It’s not uncommon for the non-toxic partner to justify the toxic behavior by focusing on the good things in the relationship or to blame themselves and think they are the ones who need to work harder or change.”
+(These quotes about toxic people will help you rise above their negativity.)

 Don’t be fooled by the Hollywood hype